Workshops with Yellow Arrow Publishing

 Poetry is Life

 In each class we will read and discuss new poets and old favorites who have written gems on our monthly theme.
 We will continue to study and gain inspiration from women poets.
 Past themes have included writing about nature, grief, protest, and more.
 In the class you will write and share new work.
 You will come away from each session with three or four drafts.
-Those who commit to the full bundle of sessions will receive the added benefit of an extra workshop session for 30 minutes after the class, to have a new poem workshopped each month.
-Participants will also have the opportunity to share work with their cohort and the instructor between sessions.
+Participants will have the opportunity to share work with their cohort and the instructor between sessions.

-You are strongly encouraged to register for the full 6 sessions which provides an extra workshop session for 30 minutes after the class.
+You are strongly encouraged to register for the full 6 sessions.
 However, you are invited to attend one session at a time as you are available.

 Where: Zoom (link provided after registration)